 Last week we hosted an event at the Global Climate Action Summit in California to showcase our One Planet Cities project.
 Our CEO Sue Riddlestone reports back and shares why she’s returned to the UK energised by the team spirit of GCAS

-Bioregional's ‘One Planet Cities’ project, funded by the KR Foundation has brought together councils, organisations, businesses, schools and community groups in Canada, Denmark, South Africa and the UK to make their cities better places to live.
+Bioregional's ‘One Planet Cities’ programme, funded by the KR Foundation has brought together councils, organisations, businesses, schools and community groups in Canada, Denmark, South Africa and the UK to make their cities better places to live.

-These organisations have co-created locally owned sustainability action plans to generate a route map towards a sustainable future.
+These organisations have co-created locally owned sustainability visions - to generate a route map towards a sustainable future.
+The process has been led in each location by an 'on-the-ground' lead partner.

 Bioregional’s One Planet Living framework was used to structure the plans.
 These ten simple principles – from health and happiness and sustainable food to zero carbon energy – provide a common language to talk about sustainability and to drive change.

 The project has created an international network of knowledge-sharing designed to accelerate change towards happy and prosperous lives for all within the limits of our one planet.

 In each city, the local authority or a citizen-led coalition has worked with a lead partner to invite organisations to come together to create a One Planet Living action plan.

 With 257 people attending workshops to define these action plans, the process drew on expertise from a wide range of people and organisations to make these plans work for that location.
 As well as shaping the city-wide action plan, some of the local contributors have also developed their own sustainability action plans to support the wider vision.

 Bioregional has trained 93 ‘One Planet Integrators’ across the locations – these are sustainability champions who will support the development of the city and stakeholder action plans.